CeciliaSwe/portfolio-2nd/README.md

 ### User stories

 * As a user, I want to easily understand the main purpose of the site.
-* As a user, I want to the game to be self explanatory
+* As a user, I want to the game to be self explanatory.
 * As a user, I want to be able to start a game when I am ready.
 * As a user, I want to know whether my guess was successful or not.
 * As a user, I want to see my scores increase as I answer correctly.